JoshDSommer/nativescript-swiss-army-knife/README.md

 **`resetAndroidNavBarTranslucentFlag`** resets the Translucent Android navigation bar flag.

+**`setAndroidStatusBarColor`** Sets the Android navigation bar color, accepts either a string color or a Color object

+**`setAndroidNavBarColor`** Sets the Android status bar color, accepts either a string color or a Color object

 #iOS specific functions

 **`actionBarHideBackButton`** Programmatically hide the back button from the ActionBar